heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 ### Applying the functional equation

-Since the implementations of $$\mathrm{E}_{p}(z)$$ and $$\Gamma(a,z)$$ that we want to use don't implementation the continued versions of these functions, we can use the functional equations that define the continuations ourselves.
+Since the implementations of $$\mathrm{E}_{p}(z)$$ and $$\Gamma(a,z)$$ that we want to use don't implement the continued versions of these functions, we can use the functional equations that define the continuations ourselves.
 The recurrence relation for
 $$\mathrm{E}_{p+1}$$ yields